xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 What is the plaintext message?

 ### Hands-on 2: Encryption with AES
-Encrypt a message like "OpenSSL"
+Encrypt a message like "OpenSSL" on Kali VM.
 ```
 echo "OpenSSL" | openssl enc -iter 1000 -aes-256-cbc -a -k hello
 ```